michelangelodorado/capturetheflag-manifests/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You will set up the practice environment on a Kubernetes cluster in a cloud environment.
+You will set up the practice environment in a Kubernetes cluster (Azure/AWS)

 The practice environment consists of two applications: